Rushikesh401/SwiftUIButtons/README.md

 ```
 URL : https://github.com/Rushikesh401/SwiftUIButtons.git
 ```
-Set Dependency Rule to Exact version and version to 2.0.2 while adding top your project
+Set Dependency Rule to Exact version and version to 2.0.2 while adding to your project